 What is the College Panhellenic Council?

 The word "Panhellenic" was derived from the Greek word "pan," mean "all," and "Hellenic," meaning "Greek."
-The Wright State University College Panhellenic Council (CPC) serves as the governing body for the six national sororities on campus.
+The Wright State University Panhellenic Council (PHC) serves as the governing body for seven national sororities on campus (Alpha Omicron Pi, Alpha Xi Delta, Delta Zeta, Kappa Delta, Phi Sigma Rho, Theta Phi Alpha and Zeta Tau Alpha).
 The Panhellenic women work together to unite sororities, to focus on common goals, and to create a network of support for chapters and members.
 We provide many interactive programs for sorority women.

 The Panhellenic Creed